lilgatr/lilgatr/README.md

 ### Hi there 👋, I'm Eli
--I'm a student at Dobyns Bennet Highschool and Northeast State -I work mainly in Javascript, Python, and C#
+-I'm a student at Dobyns Bennet Highschool and Northeast State Community College.
+I work mainly in Javascript, Python, and C#.

 <!--